FAQs

 How Do You Set Up Good Standing Posture?

-You can set up good standing posture by stacking your head, ribs, pelvis, knees, and feet.
-The goal is not a stiff military pose.
-It is a relaxed, balanced position you can hold without bracing.
+You can set up good standing posture by stacking your head, ribs, pelvis, knees, and feet in a relaxed line.
+Aim for an easy tall position, not a stiff military pose.

-1. Head and neck: Imagine a string lifting the crown of your head.
-Keep your chin gently tucked.
+1. Head and neck: Gently lengthen through the crown of your head.
+Keep your chin lightly tucked.

 3. Rib cage: Keep your ribs stacked over your pelvis, not flared forwards.

-4. Spine: Maintain a gentle S-curve.
+4. Spine: Keep a natural curve.
 Avoid over-arching or flattening your lower back.

-5. Hips and pelvis: Stand with your pelvis in a neutral position.
+5. Hips and pelvis: Let your pelvis sit in a neutral, comfortable position.

 6. Knees: Keep your knees soft rather than locked back.